Coronavirus: Reserve Bank Governor Adrian Orr explains shock official cash rate cut

 Orr has seen details of the Government's fiscal package but would not go into any detail of what was in it.

-Asked about global coordination with other central banks around the world, Orr said the Reserve Bank acted independently.
+Asked about global co-ordination with other central banks around the world, Orr said the Reserve Bank acted independently.

 "But we are all singing off the same song sheet."